 Rocket Space

-In Japan, like in many places, a gallery is a word to describe a place
+In Japan, a gallery is a word to describe a place

 of display, and the working of a gallery is sometimes not much more than 'you